 What You Can Do: Source Water Protection

-Water is a key part of every one of our lives.
+Water is a key part of everyone's life.
 Although it is key to our prosperity, we also use it for various household purposes.
-Reliably, we use water for cooking, showering, cleaning, and drinking; however, how often do we think about its source?
+We use water for cooking, showering, cleaning, and drinking; yet how often do we think about its source?

 Where does our water start from?
 How is it treated?
 How can we determine if it is safe to drink?
 To answer these questions, it's vital to return to the basics.

-Water is often found in blends with compounds like minerals or chemicals that can exist naturally or as a result of human activity.
-In both cases, there could be the presence of certain contaminants (metals, radioactive compounds, microorganisms, among others) that can be dangerous to people.
+Water is often found in blends with compounds, such as minerals or chemicals, that can occur naturally or result from human activity.
+In both cases, certain contaminants (metals, radioactive compounds, microorganisms, among others) may be present and pose a danger to people.

 Water source protection implies protection from contamination and abuse (at the source), encompassing both water quality and the quantity we drink and use, thereby decreasing public well-being risks from exposure to polluted water.